 NIPSCO requested ongoing review of the CT Project, including review of progress reports and any revisions to the best estimate, as the construction proceeds, and associated ratemaking treatment consistent with such review.
-OUCC witness Krieger recommends the Commission require NIPSCO to submit quarterly progress reports providing construction status, and accounting updates including project to date spending and remaining balances of contingency, escalation, owner's costs and indirects.
-Ms. Becker testified that Mr. Krieger's recommended quarterly reporting requirements go beyond the yearly reporting required by the statute.
-She stated that NIPSCO plans to file its GCT Mechanism semi-annually, which will provide the Commission and the parties an opportunity to review costs incurred to date and relevant project updates.
+OUCC witness Mr. Krieger recommends the Commission require NIPSCO to submit quarterly progress reports providing construction status, and accounting updates including project to date spending and remaining balances of contingency, escalation, owner's costs and indirects.
+Ms. Becker testified Mr. Krieger's recommended quarterly reporting requirements go beyond the yearly reporting required by the statute.
+She stated NIPSCO plans to file its GCT Mechanism semi-annually, which will provide the Commission and the parties an opportunity to review costs incurred to date and relevant project updates.
 She stated this cadence already exceeds the annual update requirement in the statute and that requiring quarterly reports from NIPSCO on top of this review is unnecessary and excessive.
-Pet.
-Ex.
-10-R at 26-27.
-We find Ms. Becker's proposal acceptable given that it is more than contemplated by the statute.
+We find Ms. Becker's proposal reasonable given that it is more than contemplated by the statute.

-We find that NIPSCO shall report to the Commission a summary of the information related to the CT Project as contemplated under Ind.
-Code § 8-1-8.5-6(a), including any changes to scope, schedule, and the best estimate, as well as the: (1) manufacturer, model number, and operational characteristics of the turbine generator and (2) anticipated total annual MW-hour ("MWh") output for the CT Project in each of its semi-annual GCT filing stylized as 45947 GCT-XX.
-The final project report shall contain the following information: (1) the actual total cost of construction; (2) the total MW output for the facility; and (3) the actual in-service (commercial operation) date for the facility.
+We find NIPSCO shall report to the Commission a summary of the information related to the CT Project as contemplated under Ind.
+Code § 8-1-8.5-6(a), including any changes to scope, schedule, and the best estimate.
+In its initial report, NIPSCO is directed to include: (1) manufacturer, model number, and operational characteristics of the turbine generator and (2) anticipated total annual MW-hour ("MWh") output for the CT Project in each of its semi-annual GCT filing stylized as 45947 GCT XX.
+The initial report shall be filed on or before December 30, 2024 as a compliance filing in this Cause.